top of page

 MARALYN NORMAN

 "My husband has dementia and for several years Reminiscence learning has been a great source of help and support.
 Michael has been attending the Respite Activity Sessions twice a week and we have both been going to the community sessions on a Wednesday and Thursday.
 The sudden arrival of this dreadful Corona virus has changed all that and we were suddenly not allowed to leave our home.
-Reminiscence Learning immediately reinvented the wheel and came up trumps with twice daily on line live videos made by various members of the team to keep us in touch.
+Reminiscence Learning immediately reinvented the wheel and came up trumps with twice daily online live videos made by various members of the team to keep us in touch.
 There have been cooking demonstrations, quizzes, exercises, craft, laughing yoga and singing.
 We have also enjoyed weekly video calls from the one of the team.
 It’s so good to talk and Michael knows he is not forgotten.
 We are so grateful for the hard work the team have put in and really hope they will be able to continue with their wonderful support."

 GILL BEESLEY